aegis-icons/aegis-icons/CONTRIBUTING.md

 **For contributing, you must know basics of making / editing vectors with vector graphics editor.**

-It's recommended to also have some knowledge of design in general.
+It's **highly recommended** to also have some knowledge of graphic design and design in general.

 ---